Get the latest news, advances in research, policy work, and education program updates from HAI in your inbox weekly.

 For more information, contact hai-policy@stanford.edu.

-This page is for graduates only.
+HAI manages the graduate track of this fellowship open to current Stanford graduate students and co-terms only.
 Please visit the Tech Ethics and Policy Summer Fellowships for Undergraduate Students, if you are looking for undergraduate student summer opportunities.
-Coterms are eligible to apply to both opportunities.

-The D.C. ecosystem lacks the technical expertise needed to make informed decisions on AI policy.
-As artificial intelligence continues to increase in importance and impact, the need for technical talent in government is becoming more urgent.
+The policy ecosystem lacks the technical expertise needed to make informed decisions on AI policy.
+As AI continues to increase in importance and impact, the need for technical talent in government is becoming more urgent.
 Meanwhile, Stanford is host to thousands of qualified graduate students studying technical fields such as computer science, electrical engineering, data science, symbolic systems, and more.

 These fellowships are made possible in part by Frank McCourt in association with Stanford’s partnership with the Project Liberty’s Institute.